tuxmea/ffg2016_puppet/06_puppet4/DatenInModulen.md

 # Daten in Modulen

-Das Thema wird "Daten in Modulen" genannt, ist aber gleichlautend für "Daten in Environments" Daten in Module richtet sich primaer an Modul Entwickler, Daten in Environments richtet sich an Modul Nutzer.
+Das Thema wird "Daten in Modulen" genannt, ist aber gleichlautend fuer "Daten in Environments" Daten in Module richtet sich primaer an Modul Entwickler, Daten in Environments richtet sich an Modul Nutzer.

 ## Problembeschreibung